Woolworths Group Limited

 Commitment to marketing alternative protein sources

-There is no evidence of a commitment to developing and delivering marketing and merchandising strategies related to alternative proteins.
+There is no evidence that Woolworths has committed to marketing and merchandising strategies related to alternative proteins in its largest markets.

 No Evidence